How To Install WSL2 on Windows 10/11

 Error: 0x8007019e The Windows Subsystem for Linux has not been enabled.

-Step 3 — Set WSL2 as default
+Step 3 — Set WSL2 as the default version

 wsl --set-default-version 2